l11x0m7/InsuranceQA_zh/README.md

 Question and Answering Language Model

 # Welcome
-Convolutional Neural Network for Chinese InsuranceQA Corpus with TensorFlow.
+Convolutional Neural Network for Chinese InsuranceQA Corpus with TensorFlow, implementation of paper ["Applying Deep Learning to Answer Selection: A Study and An Open Task"](https://arxiv.org/abs/1508.01585).

 ![](./assets/nn.png)